Close Menu

 The easiest way to find saved Steam screenshots is through the Steam client itself.
 Steam has a built-in tool called the Screenshot Manager that lets you view and open screenshots right from the app.

-• Launch Steam Client, and click “View” in the menu bar.
+• Launch the Steam Client, and click “View” in the menu bar.

 Where do steam screenshots go